zbady991/sre/packages/core/doc/security-model.md

 ## Overview

-The Security and Resource Execution (SRE) framework employs a robust security model centered around Access Control Lists (ACLs) to manage and enforce permissions across various connectors and components.
+Smyth Runtime Environment (SRE) employs a robust security model centered around Access Control Lists (ACLs) to manage and enforce permissions across various connectors and components.
 This documentation provides a comprehensive guide to understanding the SRE security model, implementing secure connectors, and utilizing the provided tools to ensure consistent and effective access control within your applications.

 ## Core Concepts